 - Using PPC means you don’t have to worry about a search engine’s algorithm impacting your position.
 You’re bidding on the top spots so your organic rank isn’t going to matter.
 With SEO, you have to ensure that you’re optimizing your site to Google’s standards of best practice or you could lose rank or be penalized for black hat tactics.

 - You have to pay to get good results and, ideally, the more you pay, the better the results.
 The competition for keywords has never been greater.
 This may mean you’ll have to pay more later for the same results you’ve been getting.

 - Researching and selecting effective keywords to bid on is very time-consuming.
 Managing what you’re spending on keywords, measuring returns, adjusting how much you spend and intelligently playing the PPC game is a basically a full-time job.
-Either you’ll be spending time doing it yourself or you’ll have to hire an experienced PPC specialist who can properly run your campaigns for you.
+Either you’ll spend time doing it yourself or you’ll have to hire an experienced PPC specialist who can properly run your campaigns for you.